 When to see a doctor

-Contact your doctor if you or your child develops blisters, particularly if you don't know the reason for them.
+Contact your health care provider if you or your child develops blisters for an unknown reason.
 For infants, severe blistering can be life-threatening.

 Seek immediate medical care if you or your child: